louischatriot/nedb/README.md

 * An update takes 58ms
 * A deletion takes 57ms

 You can run the simple benchmarks I use by executing the scripts in the `benchmarks` folder.
 They all take an optional parameter which is the size of the dataset to use (default is 10,000).
-Most of the time spent during update and remove operations is IO, and I will work on optimizing this in the future.
+Most of the time spent during update and remove operations is IO, and I will work on optimizing this in the future (probably by switching to an append-only format).

 ### Memory footprint
 A copy of the whole database is kept in memory.
 This is not much on the